Charmion Von Wiegand

 Charmion von Wiegand (1896–1983) was an American abstract painter, journalist, writer, collector, benefactor and art critic.
 She was the daughter of Inez Royce, an artist, and Karl Henry von Wiegand.
 Karl Henry von Wiegand was the German-born journalist known for wartime reporting.

 Background

 Von Wiegand was born in Chicago in 1896, grew up in Arizona and California, attended a public school in San Francisco (where she initially became interested in Chinese culture when visiting Chinatown), and lived for three years in Berlin as a teenager.
 Then she attended Barnard College for a year and then transferred to Columbia University School of Journalism where she studied journalism, before transferring to the Department of Art and Archeology.
-Later, she studied at New York University in New York City with Richard Offner.
+Later, she studied at New York University with Richard Offner.
 In college, she explored Theater, Archaeology, Greek, Philosophy and Art History.
 Nevertheless, she did not complete her bachelor's degree and thought she might become a playwright.
 Soon after college, von Wiegand married and moved to Darien, Connecticut.
 The marriage ended shortly with a divorce after her husband moved to Germany.